-The Image Resource Center (IRC) focuses on resources for teaching and research in the Department of Art and Art History.
-We provide and facilitate visual materials – both real and virtual – to department members in support of their courses, and guidance for any student researching in several subject areas.
-Among our resources are over 4,500 digital images of works of art and architecture, slide and digital projection equipment and more than 80,000 35mm slides.
-We have collections of art videos and DVDs, books and journals and a growing archive of ephemera related to the history of the department since the 1940s.
+Our Image Resource Center focuses on resources for teaching in the Department of Art and Art History.
+We provide and facilitate visual materials – both real and virtual – to department faculty and graduate teaching assistants in support of their courses.
+Among our resources are over 4,200 digital images of works of art and architecture, and more than 80,000 35mm slides.
+We have collections of videos and DVDs, books, and journals having to do with the visual arts and artists.
+We also have a growing collection of photographs and ephemera related to the history of the department since the mid-1940s.

 SEARCH FOR IMAGES on our Image Search page.